If you would like to help translating the game, please

 To download the source code you need a git client.
 See Getting Started for more information about git and how to use it.

 OpenTTD depends on a few libraries.
 You need to install their development package to be able to compile OpenTTD.
-These libraries are:

 Development of BaseSets and NewGRF Extensions